What I mean with hunting bald eagle here is “hunting” with my camera. :)

 Probably he could read what was in my mind or maybe my face expression was just obviously confused and couldn’t agree when he’s saying so.

-“ Because on sunny day, the sunlight may be too strong and our eyes will get distracted from seeing the eagles.
+“ Because on a sunny day, the sunlight may be too strong and our eyes will get distracted from seeing the eagles.
 This weather is just perfect to view the eagles”, he continued.

 The River And The Eagles

 There were two guides with us and to break the ice, we took turn to introduce ourselves after them.
 All the people who joined the tour were locals from different states, except me.
 Ha..
 I was excited, so being alone among strangers didn’t bother me at all.
-Then, I looked around – The river was calm, I could hear the water splashes sounds off the paddle clearly.
+Then, I looked around – The river was calm, I could hear the water splashes sound off the paddle clearly.
 The soothing sound of the water flowing through the river was so relaxing.
-There were bigger currents at certain part of the river but everything was stable and smooth.
+There were bigger currents at a certain part of the river but everything was stable and smooth.
 The foggy forest, the small fish in the crystal clear water, the birds, the breeze – I realized that I really felt good staying outdoor.